shadynafie/AzanNotification/README.md

 - 🔔 Smart notifications for **Fajr, Dhuhr, Asr, Maghrib, and Isha**
 - 🌐 Bilingual messages (Arabic and English) – **fully editable**
-- 🎨 Custom icons and colours per prayer
+- 🎨 Custom icons per prayer
-- ⚙️ Test mode included to verify setup
 - 📱 Compatible with both Android and iOS
 - ✅ Interactive action buttons (Android only):
   - *Mark as Prayed*